Ian6190/file-shares/README.md

-# File Shares and Permissions Lab
+# File Shares and Permissions

 ## Summary
 In this lab, I created shared folders on a domain controller, set different permissions, tested access from a client, and verified that permissions worked correctly.